4.3 Paul Graham

 Information and Knowledge

-Information is higher level than data.
+Information is at higher level than data.

 What is higher than information?